 - The Butte Community Diabetes Network (BCDN), led by the St. James Healthcare Foundation in rural Montana, integrates resources for community members with diabetes through case management services.
 BCDN established a hotline that serves as a network referral system for healthcare professionals and consumers.
 The hotline operator provides callers with information about the network’s diabetes classes and support groups, makes appointments for patients, helps patients obtain needed prescriptions, refers patients to community partners for services and resources, conducts health screenings, and communicates with physicians.

-- The Rural Alaska Community Action Program, Inc. serves homeless individuals through the Housing First program.
-The Housing First Case Manager links participants to a range of health and human services, including rental assistance, medical and behavioral health treatment, employment services, and community support groups.
+- The Rural Alaska Community Action Program, Inc (RurAL CAP). serves homeless individuals through the Homeless Outreach program.
+RurAL CAP link participants to a range of health and human services, including rental assistance, medical and behavioral health treatment, employment services, and community support groups.

 - Rural Resources Community Action, which serves counties in rural North and Eastern Washington State, offers case management services to older adults.
 Case managers work with clients to develop individual care plans and connect them to meal programs and transportation services, among other programs.

 - The U.S. Department of Veterans Affairs offers homeless Veterans and Veterans at risk of homelessness a variety of resources, all available via 1-877-4AID-VET.
 Services include: the Homeless Providers Grant and Per Diem Program, HUD-VA Supportive Housing (VASH) Program, the Acquired Property Sales for Homeless Providers Program, and the Supportive Services for Veteran Families (SSVF) Program.

 Types of Care Coordination Program Models

 Care coordination programs are designed to meet the unique needs of different populations and communities.
 This module identifies seven types of care coordination models that can be used to integrate health and human services.
 Links to descriptions of each type of care coordination model are below.